aqover/StudentLocation-Receiver/README.md

 A python program for tracking student primary school to fix the problem of traffic jam.

 # How to setup this program?
-you can setup via setup.py, can get this in https://raw.githubusercontent.com/aqover/StudentLocation-Receiver/master/setup.sh
+you can setup via setup.py, get [file](https://raw.githubusercontent.com/aqover/StudentLocation-Receiver/master/setup.sh)

 #Enviorment file
 don't forget to create new eny.py on your machine.